NikitaEdin/IdeasSocial/README.md

 - [Python 3.x](https://www.python.org/downloads/)

 ### Installation Steps
-Clone the repo and open in your editor of choice, preferably Visual Studio Code.

-Execute the following commands in the Terminal:
+- Clone the repo and execute the following commands in the Terminal _(within project root folder)_:
 - `python -m venv venv` to create a virtual environment.
 - `venv\Scripts\activate` to activate the venv.